MicrosoftDocs/globalization/globalization/internationalization/externalize-resources.md

 The word "Click" for example is both a noun and a verb, and the translation may differ for each usage.

 Something as simple as "Yes" or "No" on a button may need different translation in context.
-For example, in Japanese, "Yes" may be translated as はい (Yes) or 有効 (Effective or Enabled)and, and "No" may be translated as いいえ (No) or 無効 (Disabled).
+For example, in Japanese, "Yes" may be translated as :::no-loc text="はい"::: (Yes) or :::no-loc text="有効"::: (Effective or Enabled).
+"No" may be translated as :::no-loc text="いいえ"::: (No) or :::no-loc text="無効"::: (Disabled).
+Which translation is correct depends on the context.
+If "Yes" and "No" are button labels in a message box or user prompt, the correct translation will depend on exactly what the message says.
-If only a single resource is used to represent all uses of the word, the translation may not work everywhere it is used.
+If only a single resource is used to represent all uses of the word, the translation may not work everywhere it's used.

 In cases where the context demands a different translation, having the separate string allows the translator to provide the optimal translation.
 Without a separate string, the translator is forced to make compromises that may be flawed.